JonathanGWesterfield/ECEN350/README.md

-#ECEN 350
+# ECEN 350

-All work this Computer Architecture class is in ARMv8.
+All work this for this Computer Architecture class is in LEGv8, a teaching subset language of ARMv8.

 We switched from MIPS to ARMv8 a semester ago so this is some really fresh new material.